sinitskiy/FunNetAnalysis/README.md

 ## Known Issue

-When you run `main.py` and the terminal returns `httpx.ReadTimeout`, find the following command inside `main.py`:
+When you run `main.py`, if the terminal returns `httpx.ReadTimeout`, find the following command inside `main.py`:
 ```bash
     async with httpx.AsyncClient(
         timeout=10,